Plant, Shrub & Tree Watering Guidelines

 These are general guidelines for watering and we suggest that prior to watering new plants check for soil saturation levels.
 If the root zone and surrounding soil is wet, let dry out before watering again.

 It is suggested to begin deep watering early on with new plants.
 Deep watering discourages surface rooting plants and promotes a deep root system.
 Well rooted plants are able to resist drought early on.
 Homeowners are under a mistaken assumption automatic sprinkler systems are a way to water their lawn and landscape plants too.
 Frequent lawn watering does not allow room for oxygen in the soil and deep roots do not form.
-The plants become dependant on the water supply and usually have a difficult time sending out enough roots to sustain the plant in dry conditions.
+The plants become dependent on the water supply and usually have a difficult time sending out enough roots to sustain the plant in dry conditions.